Biology majors are encouraged to engage in research in areas of their interest.

 There are several ways to get involved in research at Duke:

-1. Volunteer, Paid & Work-Study Positions are excellent starting points for getting into a lab.
-Contact PIs directly, use the new MUSER resource, look for announcements on Dukelist, and sign up for the biomajors listserve to receive announcements including postings for research positions.
+- Volunteer, Paid & Work-Study Positions are excellent starting points for getting into a lab.
+Contact PIs directly, use the MUSER resource (several cycles per year), look for jobs on Duke's JobX site, and sign up for the biomajors listserve to receive announcements including postings for research positions.
 NOTE: No credit can be awarded for paid work.

-2. Independent study provides research experience and academic credit for laboratory, field work, or theoretical research.
+- Independent study provides research experience and academic credit for laboratory, field work, or theoretical research.
 Independent study projects may be done with any faculty in the biological sciences, at other institutions and even during study abroad.
+Info on getting started & finding mentors.